dewiz-xyz/mip81-safebox/README.md

 ### Withdraw assets

-An `owner` can withdraw assets to the `recipient` address at any time:
+The `owner` can withdraw assets to the `recipient` address at any time:

 ```solidity
 safebox.withdraw(<TOKEN_ADDRESS>, <TOKEN_AMOUNT>)